-English is the language of instruction though it is not the first language of the majority of students who come to us with an array of different languages at differing levels of fluency.
-Because a command of English is the primary key to accessing information and communicating, we support all students’ English language development in order to ensure every student at The European Inernational School Ho Chi Minh City (EIS) has the opportunity to succeed academically.
+English is the language of instruction though it is not the first language of most students who come to us with an array of different languages at differing levels of fluency.
+Because a command of English is the primary key to accessing information and communicating, we support all students’ English language development in order to ensure that each can succeed academically.

 In the mainstream environment of EIS, all teachers are responsible for English language development of all students.